2muchcoffeecom/ngx-restangular/README.md

 # Demo

-You can check post about using ngx-restangular with [restdb.io](https://restdb.io/) service in [simple TODO Application](https://2muchcoffee.com/blog/ngx-restangular-restful-api-angular-solution/)
+You can check post about using ngx-restangular in [RESTful API Angular Solution](https://2muchcoffee.com/blog/ngx-restangular-restful-api-angular-solution/)

 # Current stage